szymon130/twitch-chat-d123445/README.md

 2. Open your browser and go to `http://localhost:3000`.
 3. Use the `/connect` command to connect to the server.
 4. Type `/help` to see a list of available commands.

----
-I hope you find this `README.md` file useful!
-Let me know if you need any further modifications.